CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 If you've never used linux, but want to try it's a fantastic way of getting up and running on a small cheap device, and it will open a gateway into a fantastic world of the Internet of Things.
 The instructions in this guide will also work on Linux, so if you don't have a raspberry pi, and want to try this, you could also do this on either an old computer or a virtual machine running linux.

+There are a few things you're going to have to remember when going through these steps

+ - This is all very experimental.
+Some times things don't work
+ - If things don't work the things to try are
+   - Did you install all updates
+   - Did you restart the pi
+   - Did you give up, wipe the disk and start from scratch

+Be patient, keep trying and if you get stuck reach out - there are a lot of very helpful people out there who will help, and if I can I would be more than happy to :-)

 ## Recommended setup

 So - you've got your raspberry pi 2 or greater, what else will you need?

+ - A windows computer capable of running SQL Server Express to act as a database server for the Raspberry Pi (more on that later)
  - A MicroSD card, I would suggest minimum of 4gb, preferrably 8gb
  - Optionally, a fast USB drive.
 Micro SD cards are a lot slower than SSDs, and the RPi4 supports usb3 which makes things a lot faster when experimenting
  - A monitor which you can plug into the Raspberry Pi to get things setup.
 Once it's set-up you can run it purely on a network
  - Your usual peripherals - Keyboard, Mouse, endless supply of tea or coffee

+One thing to note - whilst this WILL work on a Raspberry Pi 2, it's a very slow computer and you will be waiting around a lot.
+I would really recommend a more recent Pi, because even the Pi 4 can take a little while to get things going.

 You'll also need to :